PRIVATISATION & PUBLIC-PRIVATE PARTNERSHIPS (P4)

 Over the past four decades, the Government of Jamaica has been relinquishing its interests in assets that span sectors including the financial, utilities, transport, tourism and agro-processing sectors through modalities that include divestments through asset sales and leases and public-private partnerships.

-The Government’s central implementing agency for the country’s Privatisation and Public-Private Partnerships (P4) programme is the DBJ and, within the Bank, the P4 Division:
+The DBJ is the Government’s central implementing agency for the country’s Public-Private Partnerships and Privatisation (P4) programme.

-- Works in collaboration with the Ministry of Finance and the Public Service’s (MOFPS) PPP Unit to assess PPP projects across the public sector; and
+- Works in collaboration with the PPP Unit in the Ministry of Finance and the Public Service to assess PPP projects across the public sector; and

-- Manages the development, assessment and execution of transactions on behalf of the Government, in collaboration with Enterprise Teams and the Ministries, Departments and Agencies.
+Manages the development, assessment and execution of PPP & Privatisation transactions on behalf of the Government, in collaboration with Enterprise Teams and the Ministries, Departments and Agencies.

 Through the P4 programme, investors are invited to own or operate state-owned assets or partner with the Government to deliver public infrastructure and services.